bryanthowell-tableau/tableau_tools/README.txt

 3.0.0+: tableau_rest_api library refactored and added to new tableau_tools package 4.0.0: Big rewrite to simplify and improve.
 You will need to update your scripts most likely.
 4.3.0: 10.5 (API 2.8) compatibility, 100% coverage of all features in the spec, and refactoring in the code itself.
 README vastly updated to cover all topics.
-4.5.0: 2018.1 (API 3.0) compatibility.
-All requests for a given connection using a single HTTP session.
+4.4.0: A lot of improvements to the tableau_documents library and its documentation 4.5.0: 2018.1 (API 3.0) compatibility.
+All requests for a given connection using a single HTTP session, and other improvements to the RestXmlRequest class.

 --- Table(au) of Contents ---
 0. Getting Started